vojtakl4/emsa-analyser/README.md

  - multiple areas of interest supported
  - analysis results may be saved as a `.txt` file

-This tool is provided as is, with no further plans of development from my side.
-You are however welcome to add your own features or reuse the code.

 ## Installing and running the script

 Download the `.py` file from this repository.
 In your Fiji, click on Plugins > Install (or hit Ctrl+Shift+M).
 In the window that opens, find the downloaded file, click Open, then Save in the second window that shows up.
 Restart Fiji.
 Great!
 You should now have the script locally installed.